mar-vyn23/doc-copilot-ai/README.md

 ### Planned Features
 - Importing documents from multiple sources (Google drive, Dropbox, onedrive)
 - AI-powered search & Q&A with source citations.
-- Role-based access control for secure usage.
 - Analytics on frequently asked questions & documentation gaps.
-- Building web portal where users log in, upload/search documents, and ask questions.
+- Building web portal where ask questions.

 # Overview of how it will work
 This is to help you understand the codebase.